demisto/content-docs/docs/contributing/marketplace.md

 8. You can now modify the files changed in the pull request as part of the review process.

-### Notes

-1. There are two options for updating a content pack that you contributed and which is already in the GitHub pull request process, you will need to either modify the files directly in the pull request created in GitHub directly or close the pull request and create a new contribution including your changes.
-2. The contribution mode selection dropdown will only appear if content items that were part of your contribution were detected as originating from existing sources (for example, you created a new automation in the UI by clicking "Duplicate Automation").
-3. When updating an existing pack, the pack options are determined and populated by the content items included in your contribution.
-For example, if you were to duplicate the `AbuseIPDB` integration and save the duplicate with your changes as `AbuseIPDB_copy`. **Note**: the default name applied to duplicated content appends `_copy` to the original name.
-This is important because it indicates to us that this most likely contains a modification to existing content.
-In our example, the pack to which the `AbuseIPDB` integration belongs, `AbuseIPDB`, will appear as an option in the dropdown for updating content.

 ## Resubmit a Content Pack

 If you have already submitted your contribution and you would like to make changes to the submission, you can do so as follows: